carriercomm/go-to/ProjectReport.md

 #Implementation of Private Cloud

-Because the project doesn't require sepaearte Private Cloud infrastrucure to build a Hybrid Solution.
+Because the project doesn't require separate Private Cloud infrastrucure to build a Hybrid Solution.
 VirtualBox is used as a delelopment platform to "ineject" initial containers in the Hybrid Solution (Amazon AWS Ec2 + Windows Azure VM)

-Vagrant used to orchestrate configuration of VMs.
+Vagrant is used to orchestrate configuration of VMs.

-Follow these steps to complete the setup.
+Vagrant provides a rich API for configuring and automatically provisioning VMs.
+Configuration is described via `Vagrantfile` which is written in Ruby.

+Docker is used for managing containers inside VM.
+It provides similar configuration language via `Dockerfile` and provided an API on top of LXC toolkit – which is a low-level API for creating containers.

+Using `Vagrant` and `Docker` significantly simply and reduce time for a setup.
+As well as provide reproduceble set up.

+##Detailed steps to set up development environment

 __Install VirtualBox-4.3.4__